Top 10 Things that will break on 1st March when GA4 auto-migrations starts

 5. Any website using mobile AMP pages will under-report, as GA4 does not support AMP.

-6. If a GA4 property has been created already manual – for example, via the set-up wizard and this property is linked to GA3 and the default currency has been changed from what was imported.
-In this sinario, the GA4 imported goal values will be wrong; as these are not automatically converted into the local currency when they are created as new GA4 events.
+6. If a GA4 property has been created already manually.
+For example, via the set-up wizard and this property is linked to GA3 and the default currency has been changed from what was imported.
+In this scenario, the GA4 imported goal values will be wrong; as these are not automatically converted into the local currency when they are created as new GA4 events.
 This will cause either over or under-bidding, due to the wrong GoogleAds conversion value being recorded.
 You can read about this issue here.

-For GA4 conversion especially, here are a list of things that could cause imported goals to break:
+For GA4 conversions especially, here is a list of things that could cause imported goals to break:

 • If you use Paypal or Stripe, the exclude referral setting is not copied to GA4.
 Thus conversion won’t be attributed to SEO or PPC.
 They will all be attributed to referrals from Paypal.com or Stripe.com.
 You need to edit the GA4 setting for referrals to fix.